Eugene is an avid gardener and has been passionate about growing things for over 40 years.

 What Can Chipped Branches Be Used For?

-- as a fuel for a wood chip burner.
+- As a fuel for a wood chip burner.
 You can possibly even add the chipped branches to the silo/hopper and burn them.
-However they should be thoroughly dried first plus consult the manufacturer to see whether it's ok to do this
+However, they should be thoroughly dried first.

 Safety Tips When Using a Chipper